-The SolarWinds case is no different, as in the heat of the moment everybody is focused on attributing the malice and all things related.
+The SolarWinds case is no different, as, in the heat of the moment, everybody is focused on attributing malice and all things related.
 My position is that in addition, we should also pay attention to what may have led into this situation, which oftentimes simply is poor security posture due to a failure in people, processes or technology.

 Even more precisely, the crux of the problem often lies in poor IT processes related to patching, access control or other “boring stuff”, such as keeping X.509 certificates from expiring.

 How dare you say that out loud?